dmora127/tutorial-CHTC-AF3/README.md

 AF3 converts sequences into features (MSAs, templates) and uses a diffusion model to predict 3D structures.
 The workflow splits into two stages so you can scale each stage independently:

 - **Stage 1 - Data pipeline (CPU)**: runs sequence searches and builds feature files (MSAs, templates, other inputs).
-This step utilized large sequence databases and is typically a major bottleneck for large batches of jobs.
+This step utilized large sequence databases and the disk space requirement (~750GB) is typically a significant bottleneck for large batches of jobs.
 - **Stage 2 - Inference Pipeline (GPU)** : loads feature files and model weights to produce predicted structures and metrics.

-This separation helps you reuse feature outputs, run many inference configurations without re-running searches, and assign resources (CPU vs GPU) efficiently on CHTC.
+This separation into two independent stages allows you to manage the computational resources (CPUs vs GPUs) more efficiently to maximize your throughput on the system.
+The separate data stage also enables you to reuse portions of your data pipeline, such as your alignments, between jobs with shared biomolecules (for example, screening multiple ligands binding to the same protein).

 ### The CPU-Only Pipeline: Generating Alignments (Stage 1)